agarun/ruby-muvy/README.md

 ### Notes

-* Currently version 0.1.2, with many [features still planned](#features).
+* Currently version 0.1.2, with many [features still planned](#features)
-* Not optimized for sites other than YouTube
+  * Not optimized for online sites other than YouTube

 ### Getting Started

 #### macOS
-You can use `ffmpeg -v`, `convert -v`, or `youtube-dl --version` at the terminal to check if you already have the binaries.
+1. You can use `ffmpeg -v`, `convert -v`, or `youtube-dl --version` at the terminal to check if you already have the binaries.

-If you don't already have FFmpeg, ImageMagick, or youtube-dl installed, you can download all of them with [Homebrew](https://brew.sh/).
+2. If you don't already have FFmpeg, ImageMagick, or youtube-dl installed, you can download all of them with [Homebrew](https://brew.sh/).
 With Homebrew, just bring up a terminal session and type:

 ```sh
 $ brew install ffmpeg